 Because of His everlasting covenant with the People of Israel, Hashem has compassion for them.
 In Hebrew, the word for ‘compassion,’ rachamim (רחמים), comes from the word that means ‘womb,’ rechem (רחם).
 A mother always feels compassion for the child she lovingly carried in her womb for nine months.
 We pray for Hashem to have the same compassion upon His children, whom He has lovingly carried for millennia, and when we show compassion to others, we emulate one of God’s attributes.Comment

 24 When King Hazael of Aram died, his son Ben-hadad succeeded him as king;

-25 And Jehoash the son of Jehoahaz took again out of the hand of Ben-hadad the son of Hazael the cities which he had taken out of the hand of Jehoahaz his father by war.
-Three times did Joash smite him, and recovered the cities of Yisrael.
+25 and then Yehoash son of Yehoachaz recovered from Ben-hadad son of Hazael the towns which had been taken from his father Yehoachaz in war.
+Three times Yoash defeated him, and he recovered the towns of Yisrael.